Joshua Lott/Getty Images

-As of Sunday, October 30, 21 million votes had been cast in this year’s presidential election despite the fact that Election Day was nine days away.
+As of Sunday, October 30, 21 million votes had been cast in this year’s presidential election despite the fact that Election Day was then nine days away.

-Some are borne out of necessity; not all voters can be present at their designated precinct on November 8 and therefore require an absentee ballot.
-In theory, they are to complete it remotely and then mail it to their city or town hall.
-In practice, some voters can actually complete an absentee ballot in person without any proof that they will indeed be absent — and thus, for all intents and purposes, partake in the rising trend of “early voting,” which accounts for the remaining 21 million ballots cast so far.
+Some are borne out of necessity, as not all voters can be present at their designated precinct on November 8 and therefore require an absentee ballot.
+In theory, these are to be completed remotely and then mailed to one's city or town hall.
+In practice, some voters can actually complete an absentee ballot in person without any proof that they will indeed be absent — and thus, for all intents and purposes, partake in the rising trend of early voting.

 Voters who cast their ballots 50 days prior to Election Day may be asking themselves a whole different set of questions under starkly different circumstances.
 One might argue they are reasoning based on a different set of facts.
-We certainly know more about Trump and Clinton now than we did on September 19th — more damaging, scandalous, decision-altering information.
+We certainly know more about Donald Trump and Hillary Clinton now than we did on September 19th — more damaging, scandalous, decision-altering information.
 Our dilemma, therefore, is this:

 To be clear, early voting is acceptable, but only to a point; the extent to which it has been expanded does raise concerns.
-Its purpose is to prevent long waiting lines (keeping in mind the elderly and disabled), to generally ease congestion around places of voting, and to provide alternatives for those who work or have other commitments.
+Its purpose is supposedly to prevent long waiting lines — keeping in mind the elderly and disabled — to generally ease congestion around places of voting, and to provide alternatives for those who work or have other commitments.

 To expect voting to become an effortless process that requires progressively less of us each time around simply because it is a cherished right is as foolish as petitioning for an absolute right to free speech without consequences after the fact or a right to bear arms without regulations imposed beforehand.

 In such a scenario, the focal point shifts from Election Day to whenever it is that the urge strikes us to vote: after seeing a particularly compelling ad, an off-putting soundbite, or a breaking news headline.
 It becomes a cluttered summing up of how we feel at various moments — stretching over a period of days, weeks, and now nearly two months — rather than the mood of a nation on a singular, defining time.
-“This,” as Eugene Kontorovich and John McGinnis argue in “The Case Against Early Voting,” “weakens civic cohesiveness, and it threatens to substitute raw preferences and momentary opinion for rational deliberation.”
+This, as Eugene Kontorovich and John McGinnis argue in “The Case Against Early Voting,” “weakens civic cohesiveness, and it threatens to substitute raw preferences and momentary opinion for rational deliberation.”

 For decades after this country’s founding, voting was held over a number of days, mainly to provide rural voters ample time to traverse swaths of untamed land to reach the ballot box.
 Then, like now, convenience justified early voting.
-Since then, each state has gone through ebbs and flows of early voting restrictions and expansions, and today it is a diverse conglomeration of rules wherein a handful of states even allow voters to change their ballot choices, some more than once.
+Since those days, each state has gone through ebbs and flows of early voting restrictions and expansions, and today it is a diverse conglomeration of rules wherein a handful of states even allow voters to change their ballot choices, some more than once.